Latin grammar: Case

 Further cases mean "of" (genitive case), "to/for" (dative case), and "with" (ablative case).

-A few nouns have a separate form used for addressing a person (vocative case), but in most nouns the vocative is the same as the nominative.
+Nouns for people have a separate form used for addressing a person (vocative case).
+In most nouns for women and girls, the vocative is the same as the nominative.

-Some nouns, such as the names of cities and small islands, and the word domus "home", have a seventh case called the locative, for example Rōmae "in Rome" or domī "at home".
-But most nouns do not have this case.
+Some nouns, such as the names of cities and small islands, and the word domus "home", have a seventh case called the locative, for example Rōmae "in Rome" or domī "at home"; however, most nouns do not have this case.

-All the cases except nominative and vocative are called the "oblique" cases.
+The genitive, dative and ablative cases are called the "oblique" cases.

 The order in which the cases are given in grammar books differs in different countries.
 In Britain and countries influenced by Britain, the order nominative, vocative, accusative is used as in the table below.
-In the United States, in grammars such as Gildersleeve and Lodge, (1895) the traditional order is used, with the genitive case in the second place and ablative last.
+In the United States, in grammars such as Gildersleeve and Lodge's Latin Grammar (1895), the traditional order is used, with the genitive case in the second place and ablative last.
 In the popularly used Wheelock's Latin (1956, 7th edition 2011) and Allen and Greenough's New Latin Grammar (1903), however, the vocative is placed at the end.

 The following table shows the endings of a typical noun of the 3rd declension.
 If Gildersleeve and Lodge's order is preferred, click on the symbol "GL" in the seventh column in the table below; for Wheelock's order click on "Wh":

 Sometimes the same endings, e.g. -ēs and -ibus, are used for more than one case.
 Since the function of a word in Latin is shown by ending rather than word order, in theory rēgēs dūcunt could mean either "the kings lead" or "they lead the kings".
 In practice, however, such ambiguities are rare.